 The department maintains formal affiliations to more than 200 Tampa Bay area health care facilities, providing students with expanded and broad clinical exposure.
 In addition, experienced preceptors assist students in fine-tuning essential skills for clinical practice.
 Preceptors are actively engaged in community practice settings and provide real-world lessons and advice about the scope of practice available to graduates.
 Opportunities in a variety of health care settings position graduates to enhance access to excellent health care for all.

-The adult/gerontology and family nurse practitioner concentrations prepare the advanced practice nurse to serve as a primary care provider.
+The Adult-Gerontology Primary Care Nurse Practitioner and Family Nurse Practitioner concentrations prepare the advanced practice nurse to serve as a primary care provider.

 - Designed as a part-time program to accommodate students working in health care.

-- Satisfactory completion of the MSN curriculum requires a minimum of 42 (adult/gerontology nurse practitioner) or 49 (family nurse practitioner) credit hours of graduate work.
+- Satisfactory completion of the MSN curriculum requires a minimum of 42 (Adult-Gerontology Primary Care Nurse Practitioner) or 49 (Family Nurse Practitioner) credit hours of graduate work.

 - Courses are taught by expert faculty, with a majority holding national certification as APRNs in a variety of specialties.

 Admission to the MSN program is competitive.
 Students must have earned a bachelor's degree from a regionally accredited college or university with a GPA of 3.0 or higher in the last 60 credit hours of previously completed coursework.

 Our MSN program is still accepting applications Spring 2023, Summer 2023 and Fall 2023.
 Interested applicants are still encouraged to apply!

 - Designed for students who have a BSN and Florida RN license.